JacobMundy/Minesweeper-AI/README.md

 Quit Button: Exits Game

-R: Will restart game and current bot player (if bot player is ran using GameRunner Class)
+R: Will restart game and current bot player (if bot player is run using GameRunner Class)